-Shooting Percentage = goals scored / shots on goal taken.
+Shooting Percentage = Goals Scored / Shots on Goal

-If a player has made 78 shots on goal and in that time has scored 22 goals:
+A player makes 78 shots on goal and in that time scores 22 goals:

 22 goals ÷ 78 shots = 0.282.